orientechnologies/orientdb-docs/Logging.md

     -Djava.util.logging.manager=com.orientechnologies.common.log.OLogManager$DebugLogManager

 > Use this logger for debugging and troubleshooting purposes only, since it may interfere with your production logging configuration.

+> Make sure `$DebugLogManager` part is not interpreted as a shell variable substitution.
+To avoid the substitution apply escaping specific to your shell environment.